echolang/docs/reference/cli-reference.md

 # CLI reference

-`echoc` has three subcommands and twenty-six options, and **every one of those options is a single declarative row inside the compiler**.
+`echoc` has four subcommands and twenty-seven options, and **every one of those options is a single declarative row inside the compiler**.
 Parsing reads that row, validation reads it, the usage line reads it, the help page reads it, and a refusal spells the flag back out of it.
 There is no second list anywhere that can drift out of step with this one.